 What is the Housing Disrepair Protocol?

-The Housing Disrepair Protocol applies to residential property situated in England and Wales.
-It relates to claims by tenants and others in respect of housing disrepair.
+The Housing Disrepair Protocol applies to residential properties situated in England and Wales.
+It relates to claims by tenants in respect of housing disrepair.

-It seems like an obvious point but tenants should ensure that their landlord is aware of the disrepair as many tenants issue a case without actually having informing their landlord of the problem.
+It seems like an obvious point but tenants should ensure that their landlord and or managing agent is aware of the disrepair in their property.
+This is because many tenants issue a case without actually having informed their landlord of the problem.
 It is surprising how many cases are brought to the court where the landlord is unaware of the state of his let-out property.